ftrackhq/ftrack-python/doc/release/migrating_from_old_api.rst

 Caching
 =======

-In this new API we chose to tackle some of the common issues that developers face using an API in larger productions.
-Our first significant contribution is a built-in caching system to optimise retrieval of frequently used data within a session.
-The cache is present by default so everyone benefits from the default setup, but if you want to take it further rest assured that we have you covered.
-For example, configuring a per-site, selective persistent cache is just a few lines of code away.
+The new API makes use of caching in order to provide more efficient retrieval of data by reducing the number of calls to the remote server.

 .. seealso:: :ref:`caching`